Testing BSM Physics with Gravitational Waves: Novel CGWB scenarios

 In this subsection we study how the shape of the CGWB is modified if the energy density of the hidden sector is `cooled down'.
 We model this by a sudden change in its equation of state $P=\omega \rho$, $\omega>1/3$, yielding

 The behaviour of undergoing such a change is sketched in the blue solid line in Fig.~\ref{fig:scenario3}, in the example of a period of \textit{kination} \cite{Gouttenoire:2021jhk}, with equation of state $\omega=1$, which is the maximum value allowed by causality.
 This scenario is well motivated as a period between inflation and reheating, and in models with axions, where kination follows a matter-dominated era.
 The former is not much of our interest since the CGWB is emitted after reheating.
-We henceforth restrict ourselves to a cosmological history of the form radiation-kination-radiation, though our results could be easily generalised to more advanced settings.
-For recent interesting work on kination inspired by string cosmology see \cite{Conlon:2022pnx, Apers:2022cyl}.
+We henceforth restrict ourselves to a cosmological history of the form radiation-kination-radiation, as depicted in Fig.~\ref{fig:timeline}, though our results could be easily generalised to more advanced settings.
+For recent interesting work on kination inspired by string cosmology see \cite{Conlon:2022pnx, Apers:2022cyl}, and~\cite{Chowdhury:2022gdc} for the study of a kination-like period motivated in scalar-tensor theories, and its consequences the spectrum of primordial gravitational waves.

 This scenario strongly alters the dynamics of spacetime since the expansion of the Universe is slowed down in a period of kination domination $H^2\sim a^{-6}$.
 However, the causal structure of FLRW is preserved and the GWs follow the same geodesics, redshifting as $\rho \sim a^{-4}$.
 The shape of $\Omega_{\tti{GW},0} (f)$ emitted by the hottest sector is thus unaltered and Eq.~\eqref{eq: omega f} still applies.\footnote{If this signal has been emitted by a hidden sector, the signals emitted during kination domination from other sectors will be altered because entropy is not conserved, so we cannot use Eq.~\eqref{eq:OmegaSector}.
 These are, however, subdominant with respect to the former.}\\